ray-project/ray/doc/source/data/dataset-internals.rst

 During execution, a task can read multiple input blocks, and write multiple output blocks.
 Input and output blocks consume both worker heap memory and shared memory via Ray's object store.

 Datasets attempts to bound its heap memory usage to `num_execution_slots * max_block_size`.
 The number of execution slots is by default equal to the number of CPUs, unless custom resources are specified.
-The maximum block size is set by the configuration parameter `ray.data.DatasetContext.target_max_block_size` and is set to 512MiB by default.
+The maximum block size is set by the configuration parameter `ray.data.DataContext.target_max_block_size` and is set to 512MiB by default.
 When a task's output is larger than this value, the worker will automatically split the output into multiple smaller blocks to avoid running out of heap memory.

 Large block size can lead to potential out-of-memory situations.
 To avoid these issues, make sure no single item in your Datasets is too large, and always call :meth:`ds.map_batches() <ray.data.Dataset.map_batches>` with batch size small enough such that the output batch can comfortably fit into memory.